AzureDataBox/azure-docs-rest-apis-public/docs-ref-conceptual/storageservices/Delete-Blob.md

  **Soft delete feature enabled**

  When a blob is successfully deleted, it is soft deleted and is no longer accessible to clients.
-Blob service retains the blob or snapshot for number of days specified in DeleteRetentionPolicy section of [Storage service properties] (Set-Blob-Service-Properties.md).
+Blob service retains the blob or snapshot for number of days specified in DeleteRetentionPolicy section of [Storage service properties](Set-Blob-Service-Properties.md).
 After specified number of days, blob’s data is removed from the service during garbage collection.
 Soft deleted blob or snapshot is accessible through [List Blobs](List-Blobs.md) specifying `include=deleted` option.

  Soft deleted blob or snapshot can be restored using [Undelete Blob](Undelete-Blob.md).<br/>